CP/M pages

 ID=5

 Draw text. #ptsin=1; #intin=no. chars.
 PTSIN holds text coordinates; INTIN holds 16-bit characters.
+This is intended for writing printer-specific line drawing characters.

 ID=6-7